ansible-ThoTeam/nexus3-oss/README.md

 * test selinux integration (on centos).
 * run test and access the running vms under VirtualBox on you local machine.

-If you which to use this scenario you will need
+If you wish to use this scenario you will need
 * VirtualBox
 * Vagrant
 * molecule